pbthakre/react-native-audio-recorder/README.md

 ## Example

-For usage see the example project in the example folder, we have planned to add further explanations here in the readme or in the wiki anytime later.
+For usage see the full-working [example project ](https://github.com/audvice/react-native-audio-recorder-example-project)